jmix-projects/webdav-demo/README.md

 # WebDAV demo project

-This is a demo project for the Jmix WebDAV addon.
+This is a demo project for the Jmix [WebDAV add-on](https://docs.jmix.io/jmix/webdav/index.html).

 --------------------------------------------
 # How to Include the WebDAV Trial Version